grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 renting a 3 hr movie to watch with my brother, is going to the theater better, def not if its 3 hrs

+https://x.com/itsafronomics/status/1733108690339635510 that's not a good headline, i have to read the linked article later to understand how the author came up with that conclusion 🤔

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem